-Business Card Ideas: Get Inspired by 24 Examples
+Business Card Inspiration: 24 Examples of Great Design

-Back in January, we pondered the power of the business card to create promotional buzz, and provided you with a gallery of unique business cards to spark inspiration for your own promotion design, whether for yourself or a client.
-Here, we showcase 24 more:
+We’ve been pondering the power of the business card to create promotional buzz, and we gave you a gallery of unique business cards to spark inspiration for your own promotion design, whether for yourself or a client.

 Designer: Jose Canales